 Relevant Cochrane reviews published so far:

-- Barriers and facilitators to healthcare workers’ adherence with infection prevention and control (IPC) guidelines for respiratory infectious disease
+- Barriers and facilitators to healthcare workers’ adherence with infection prevention and control (IPC) guidelines for respiratory infectious disease.
+Read a reflection on the process of writing the review from the author team, here.

 - Handcleaning with ash to reduce viral and bacterial infections.
 This is also available as a podcast here.

 - Convalescent plasma or hyperimmune immunoglobulin for people with COVID-19.
-Listen to the podcast here.
+Read an interview with the author team, here.

 - Antibody tests for identification of current and past infection with SARS‐CoV‐2